yamadamuller/linalg/README.md

 Then, type a matrix operation you would like to compute.
 The toolbox implements a stack-based routine, more specifically, the RPN notation.

 Then, type a matrix operation you would like to compute.
 The toolbox implements a stack-based routine, more specifically, the RPN notation.
-Therefore, the sum of two matrices "A+B" should be defined as "AB+".
+For example, the sum of two matrices "A+B" should be defined as "AB+".
 The available operations are as follows:

 - '*' : multiplication of a matrix by a constant;
 - '+' : sum of two matrices;